blaenk/site/content/notes/distributed-systems.md

 [^persistent_data_structures]: This reminds me of persistent data structures.

-Careful concurrency control is required to coordinate the in-plage modification of pages from multiple threads, otherwise a certain thread may see the tree in an inconsistent state.
+Careful concurrency control is required to coordinate the in-place modification of pages from multiple threads, otherwise a certain thread may see the tree in an inconsistent state.
 This is often accomplished with _latches_ (light-weight locks).

 Pages can save space by abbreviating keys, storing just enough information to act as boundaries between key ranges, allowing a tree to have a higher branch factor and thus fewer levels.
 This optimization was originally part of a B+ Tree, but the optimization is now very commonplace.